India warns against social media data misuse ahead of elections

 “In the wake of recent data theft from Facebook, let my stern warning be heard across the Atlantic, far away in California.
 Any covert or overt attempt to misuse social media including Facebook to influence India’s electoral process through undesirable means will neither be tolerated, nor be permitted.”

-An India-based spokeswoman for Menlo Park, California-headquartered Facebook did not immediately respond to an email seeking comment.
+Facebook said Prasad had raised several important questions and the company appreciates his attention to this matter.

+“We will continue to engage with the government on this matter.
+We are committed to vigorously enforcing our policies to protect peoples’ information and will take whatever steps are required that this happens,” the company said in a statement.

-Cambridge Analytica has denied media accusations and said it deleted the data after learning the information did not adhere to data protection rules.
+British consultancy Cambridge Analytica has denied media accusations that it improperly accessed millions of Facebook users’ information and said it deleted the data after learning that it did not adhere to data protection rules.

-Facebook has said it has tightened its controls on such practices since it discovered the alleged abuses by Cambridge Analytica in 2015, but the issue has continued to rock the companies involved as well as some political parties across the world.
-(Reporting by Krishna N. Das; Editing by Sanjeev Miglani and Nick Macfie)
+Facebook has said it has tightened its controls on such practices since it discovered the alleged abuses by Cambridge Analytica in 2015.